Out of Order: How Important Is The Sequential Order of Words in a Sentence in Natural Language Understanding Tasks?: Introduction

-Therefore, it is important to know: \textbf{Are state-of-the-art BERT-based models using word order information when solving NLU tasks?
-If not, what cues do they rely on?}f To the best of our knowledge, our work is the first attempt to answer the above questions for the GLUE benchmark where BERT-based models have approached near-human performance.
-We tested BERT-, RoBERTa-, and ALBERT-based models on 6 GLUE binary classification tasks where the words in one key sentence in the inputs are shuffled at varying degrees.
-Our main findings are:
+\citealt{wang2020structbert} motivated interesting questions: \textbf{Are state-of-the-art BERT-based models using word order information when solving NLU tasks?
+If not, what cues do they rely on?} To the best of our knowledge, our work is the first to study the above questions for an NLU benchmark (GLUE).
+We tested BERT-, RoBERTa-, and ALBERT-based \citep{lan2020albert} models on 7 GLUE tasks where the words of only one select sentence in the input text are shuffled at varying degrees.
+An ideal agent that truly understands language is expected to choose a \class{reject} option when asked to classify a sentence whose words are randomly shuffled.
+Alternatively, given shuffled input words, true NLU agents are expected to perform at random chance in multi-way classification that has no \class{reject} options (Fig.~\ref{fig:teaser_b}).
+Our findings include:

-\begin{itemize} \item For 5 tasks (out of 6 tested), 75\% to 90\% of the correct predictions of BERT-based models remain correct even when input words in a sentence are randomly shuffled (Sec.~\todo{XYZ}).
-That is, word order is, surprisingly, often not required for solving many NLU classification tasks. \item In contrast, BERT classifiers are able to heavily rely on word order (above 99\% of the time) in detecting incorrect grammar (Sec.~\todo{XYZ}).
-Furthermore, the models are more confident that a sentence is grammatically wrong when word order is distorted. \item Interestingly, even with wrong word orders, rendering sentences meaningless to humans, the classifiers are able to rely on individual words to make correct predictions \eg the sentiment of few keywords in sentiment analysis or the similarity between words in the malformed hypothesis and the original premise in textual entailment (Sec.~\todo{XYZ}). \end{itemize}

-While machine learning (ML) models are becoming highly effective in automating many real-world text processing tasks, it is important to design benchmarks that truly test machine capability in understanding and reasoning.
-We show evidence that many GLUE tasks, designed for evaluating language understanding, are not often even requiring machines to understand the entire sentence, rather only words or bigrams.
-This interesting phenomenon may be viewed as an example of unintended generalization to out-of-distribution examples \citep{geirhos2020shortcut}.